hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

 - Add new construction line "Eye Visualization".
 This construction line has no effect on the final result of the avatar, and is only used as a hint to determine which vertices are part of the eyelashes, so that the Eye Divider can show a preview before you define the shape later on.
+- Upper teeth can now be included in the deformation of Jaw Open, Jaw Left/Right, and Jaw Forward.
 - Add a button to bake specifically to perform a VSFAvatar export.
 - The gizmos are no longer shown when the component is not selected.
 - In the UI, "Pupil" has been renamed "Pupil and Iris".
 There is no change in specification, as it was always meant to be both.